This is a pathetic holiday

 16 team playoff.
 (Ten (10) conference champions and Six (6) at-large)

-All conference champions would automatically be seeded 1 – 10.
-This would be done using the old computer generated BCS formula.
+#3 – SEEDING CONFERENCE CHAMPIONS — All conference champions would automatically be seeded 1 – 10 using the computer algorithms mentioned above.
 (Again….NO SELECTION COMMITTEE!)

-*Meaning — All playoff games through the Semifinal games would give home=field advantage to the higher seeded teams.
+**All playoff games through the Semifinal games would give home field advantage to the higher seeded teams.

-(Note: a variation to this format could be that the semi-finals and the championship games be played on the same neutral site, Tier 1 field.)
+**Note: a variation to this format could be that the semi-final game and the championship game be played on the same neutral site, Tier 1 bowl.

 The Remaining Bowl Eligible Teams…

-If there aren’t enough bowl eligible teams (6+ wins) to fill the remaining lower Tiered bowl games, teams that finished the regular season with a 5-7 record would be selected based on their highest APR rankings until all the bowls are filled.
+If there aren’t enough bowl eligible teams (6+ wins) to fill the remaining lower Tiered bowl games (tiers 4, 5, 6 and so on…), teams that finished the regular season with a 5-7 record would be selected based on their highest APR rankings until all the bowls are filled.

 Completion of the Bowl Games and Playoffs

-Depending on the calendar year, all bowl games and playoff games would be completed on or around the first or second week of January.
+Depending on the calendar year, all bowl games and playoff games would be completed on or around the first or second weekend of January.

 So there you have it.
-That’s my plan to fix the broken mess of college football playoffs.
-I know it’s not perfect, but it’s better than what we have currently where some teams are left out for the sake of bias and money.
+That’s my plan to fix the broken mess of FBS division college football playoffs.
+I know it’s not perfect, but it’s better than what we have currently where some teams are left out and others are allowed in for the sake of bias and/or money.

 If you like this plan…share it with your friends and social media groupies.